Bob Kleppner knows the importance of trusting your doctor.

 Now 18 months later, Bob is back to living a healthy life.

 “I work out all the time now.
 I have more energy than ever before,” he says.

 Bob and his wife enjoy going on vacation and living their lives together.

 When asked about the decision he made to be part of a trial, Bob said:

 “I feel that taking part in a clinical trial means you're not only helping yourself, but also helping others.”

-Bob remains grateful for the trust he placed in Drs.
-Heppner and Gleason, their teams, and the cutting-edge research at UPMC.
+Bob remains grateful for the trust he placed in the team at UPMC Heart and Vascular Institute and the cutting-edge research at UPMC.

 Bob's treatment and results may not be representative of similar cases.